 This course covers basic hematology procedures involving manual methods of cell counting and hemoglobin analysis.
-Emphasis is placed on hematopoiesis theory, blood cell structure, identification, cell differentiation and other manual techniques.
+Emphasis is placed on hematopoiesis theory and blood cell structure concepts including function, appearance, and cell differentiation.
 Students will employ a laboratory information system to order tests and report results.
 Must earn a grade of "C" or better in this course to proceed.
 (Prerequisite(s): MDLT 1410) 2C/1/1/0